JackSeion/CivicChain_Hack-Winter/README.md

 ## ⭐ What Makes CivicChain Different

 - Automatic duplicate detection using geolocation
 - Citizen confirmation before complaint closure
+- Public voting to prioritize real issues
 - Public city leaderboard for accountability
 - Unified Supabase backend (app + dashboard)
 - Blockchain used only where auditability is required
-- API-ready for integration with e-governance systems

 ---